riad-mammadov/java-game/README.md

 # Java 2D Game

-A 2D game built in Java during my time at university, featuring a custom GUI and three progressive levels of gameplay.
+A 2D Java-based platform game featuring multiple levels, animations, and interactive mechanics.
+Developed with object-oriented programming to handle gameplay logic, and leveraging the CityEngine library for visuals and physics.

 ## Features